jasongrg1/Hangman/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

-The aim of the project was to apply python programming skills by creating a game.
+The aim of the project was to apply Python programming skills by creating a game.

-Through this project I was able to better understand object-oriented programming concepts and practice version control with Git and Github.
+Through this project, I was able to better understand object-oriented programming concepts and practice version control with Git and Github.

+## Dependencies
+To play this game, you'll need the following dependencies:

+- Python: The game is written in Python, so you need to have Python installed.
+You can download it from the [Python website](https://www.python.org/).

 ## Installation
 Clone the repository:

 ```bash
 git clone https://github.com/jasongrg1/hangman.git
 ```

 ## Usage
 To play the game after cloning the repository follow these steps:

 ```bash